cr-carter/cr-carter/README.md

 </h2>

 <p align="center">
-  Click on an image below to a verifications of the certification:
+  Click on an image below to see a verification of the certification:
 </p>

 <div align="center">